No More Animals Left Stranded On The Beaches Of Los Angeles County!

 MAR is delighted to have award-winning green architect David Hertz working with us on the state-of-the-art design for the future site, at an excellent location on Dockweiler Beach in Playa del Rey.

-The Pacific Marine Mammal Center of Laguna Beach shares MAR’s vision and will be overseeing the daily rehabilitation work as the second site begins operations.
 This means the new site will be off to a strong start, with the capacity to rescue, rehabilitate, and release hundreds of animals a year.

 Now, to make this wonderful news into a working reality, we need your help.